MIbnEKhalid/Quiz-Game-Cpp-CLI/README.md

 # Quiz-Game-Cpp-CLI
 Source code is not available right now.
-It will be available on 30th May, 2024 (30/05/2024).
+It will may be available latter November, 2024.

 Documentation: https://docs.mbktechstudio.com/Quiz-Game-Cpp-CLI/